The definitive NGNM Guide to Gravel

 Now onto your choice of hoops

-Grade 2 – Light-mid gravel route: 32-45 mm, semi-slick tyres, only a small amount of tread but something that offers grip on the sides for cornering.
+Grade 2 – Light-mid gravel route: 35-45 mm, an all-around tyre with a center flat tread for low rolling resistance and moderate knobs that offers grip on the sides for cornering.
 Tubeless is a must!

 Grade 3 – Off-road trails with minimal asphalt: 45+ tyres, significant grip (no file tread).
 Put your tyre pressure even lower for this.
 Again, tubeless is a must!